 The urinary tract makes and stores urine, one of the body's liquid waste products.
 The urinary tract includes the following parts:

 Anyone can get a urinary tract infection, but they are more common in women.
-This is because the urethra in females is shorter and closer to the anus, where E. coli bacteria are common.
+This is because the urethra (tube the carries urine out of the body) in females is shorter and closer to the anus, where E. coli bacteria are common.
 Older adults also are at higher risk for developing cystitis.
-This increased risk may be due to incomplete emptying of the bladder related to various medical conditions, including an enlarged prostate or a bladder prolapse (i.e., falling down or slipping of the bladder from its usual position).
+This increased risk may be due to incomplete emptying of the bladder.
+There are several medical conditions that can be related to this, including an enlarged prostate or a bladder prolapse (a condition where the bladder falls or slips out of its usual position).

 Other symptoms that may be associated with a urinary tract infection include: